 Economic Development and Consumer Savings

-In a 2018 analysis, London Economics International found that an Eastern Interconnect sample line designed to increase capacity between two regional markets operated by PJM and MISO delivered broad benefits to the economy, workers and consumers in the 3-4 years leading up to the project and in the first 15 years of operation:
+Another analysis, How Does Electric Transmission Benefit You, found that an Eastern Interconnect sample line designed to increase capacity between two regional markets delivered broad benefits to the economy, workers and consumers in the 3-4 years leading up to the project and in the first 15 years of operation, including:

 - 4,200 jobs added annually